China says WHO gave blessing for coronavirus vaccine emergency use programme

 Beijing has not publicly released full details of its emergency use programme.

-At least three vaccination candidates, including two developed by state-backed China National Biotec Group (CNBG) and one from Sinovac Biotech, all in Phase 3 trials overseas, are included in the emergency use programme.
+At least three vaccine candidates, including two developed by state-backed China National Biotec Group (CNBG) and one from Sinovac Biotech, all in Phase 3 trials overseas, are included in the emergency use programme.

 A fourth experimental vaccine developed by CanSino Biologics were approved to be used in the Chinese military in June.